BERING STRAIT TUNNEL OBSERVATION

 ■ The tunnel project will actually involve construction of three parallel tunnels under the Bering Strait connecting the U.S. and Russia, along with sections of railway linking to the rail systems on each of the two continents.

-According to Dean Workman, vice president of the conveyor division at the Robbins Company, "large-diameter tunnels are actually easier to work with than small-diameter tunnels because you have much more room in the tunnel.
-In small-diameter tunnels everything is compacted and it is hard to find real estate for the conveyor in addition to the ventilation and utility lines.
-In the larger tunnels there is not only more room in the profile but also in the trailing gear".
+According to Dean Workman, vice president of the conveyor division at the Robbins Company, “large-diameter tunnels are actually easier to work with than small-diameter tunnels because you have much more room in the tunnel.”
+(Tunnel Business Magazine, June 2017, page 18.)

-■ The length of each tunnel will be about 74 miles/119 kilometers or more, which includes the width of the Bering Strait (64 miles/103 km) plus a distance not less than 5 miles/8 kilometers inland on each coast.
+■ The length of each tunnel will be about 74 miles / 119 kilometers or more, which includes the width of the Bering Strait (64 miles / 103 km) plus a distance not less than 5 miles / 8 kilometers inland on each coast.
 This will result in better access for trains utilizing the tunnels.

 ■ Completion of the entire project will take 12–15 years, at an estimated cost of $35 billion.